 - a.
-Title 37.2 of the Code of Virginia establishes the Virginia Department of Behavioral Health and Developmental Services, hereafter referred to as the Department, to support delivery of publicly funded community mental health, developmental, and substance abuse (substance use disorder) services and supports and authorizes the Department to fund those services. - b.
-Sections 37.2-500 through 37.2-512 of the Code of Virginia require cities and counties to establish community services boards for the purpose of providing local public mental health, developmental, and substance use disorder services; §§ 37.2-600 through 37.2-615 authorize certain cities or counties to establish behavioral health authorities that plan and provide those same local public services.
-In this contract, the community services board, local government department with a policy-advisory community services board, or behavioral health authority named in section 10 is referred to as the CSB.
-Section 37.2-500 or 37.2-601 of the Code of Virginia requires the CSB to function as the single point of entry into publicly funded mental health, developmental, and substance use disorder services.
+Title 37.2 of the Code of Virginia, hereafter referred to as the Code, establishes the Virginia Department of Behavioral Health and Developmental Services, hereafter referred to as the Department, to support delivery of publicly funded community mental health, developmental, and substance abuse, hereafter referred to as substance use disorder, services and supports and authorizes the Department to fund those services. - b.
+Sections 37.2-500 through 37.2-512 of the Code require cities and counties to establish community services boards for the purpose of providing local public mental health, developmental, and substance use disorder services; §§ 37.2-600 through 37.2-615 authorize certain cities or counties to establish behavioral health authorities that plan and provide those same local public services.
+This contract refers to the community services board, local government department with a policy-advisory community services board, or behavioral health authority named in section 10 as the CSB.
+Section 37.2-500 or 37.2-601 of the Code requires the CSB to function as the single point of entry into publicly funded mental health, developmental, and substance use disorder services.
 The CSB fulfills this function for any person who is located in the CSB's service area and needs mental health, developmental, or substance use disorder services. - c.
-Sections 37.2-508 and 37.2-608 of the Code of Virginia and State Board Policy 4018 establish this contract as the primary accountability and funding mechanism between the Department and the CSB, and the CSB is applying for the assistance provided under Chapter 5 or 6 of Title 37.2 by submitting this contract to the Department. - d.
-The CSB Administrative Requirements document is incorporated into and made a part of this contract by reference and includes or incorporates by reference ongoing statutory, regulatory, policy, and other requirements that are not contained in this contract.
+Sections 37.2-508 and 37.2-608 of the Code and State Board Policy 4018, available at the Internet link in Exhibit L, establish this contract as the primary accountability and funding mechanism between the Department and the CSB, and the CSB is applying for the assistance provided under Chapter 5 or 6 of Title 37.2 by submitting this contract to the Department. - d.
+The CSB Administrative Requirements document is incorporated into and made a part of this contract by reference; it includes or incorporates by reference ongoing statutory, regulatory, policy, and other requirements that are not contained in this contract.
 The CSB shall comply with all provisions and requirements in that document.
 If there is a conflict between provisions in that document and this contract, the language in this contract shall prevail.
-That document is available at http://www.dbhds.virginia.gov/professionals-and-service-providers/office-of-support-services, the community contracting web page. - e.
+The document is available at the Internet link in Exhibit L. - e.
 The Department and the CSB enter into this contract for the purpose of funding services provided directly or contractually by the CSB in a manner that ensures accountability to the Department and quality of care for individuals receiving services and implements the mission of supporting individuals by promoting recovery, self-determination, and wellness in all aspects of life.
 The CSB and the Department agree as follows. - 2.
 Relationship: The Department functions as the state authority for the public mental health, developmental, and substance use disorder services system, and the CSB functions as the local authority for that system.
 The relationship between and the roles and responsibilities of the Department and the CSB are described in the Partnership Agreement between the parties, which is incorporated into and made a part of this contract by reference.
-The Agreement is available on the community contracting web page.
-This contract shall not be construed to establish any employer-employee or principal-agent relationship between employees of the CSB or its board of directors and the Department. - 3.
-Contract Term: This contract renewal and revision of the FY 2017 and FY 2018 contract shall be in effect for a term of one year, commencing on July 1, 2017 and ending on June 30, 2018, pursuant to the provisions of § 37.2-508 of the Code of Virginia.
+The Agreement is available at the Internet link in Exhibit L. This contract shall not be construed to establish any employeremployee or principal-agent relationship between employees of the CSB or its board of directors and the Department. - 3.
+Contract Term: This contract shall be in effect for a term of two years, commencing on July 1, 2018 and ending on June 30, 2020 if, by mutual agreement and pursuant to the provisions of § 37.2-508 of the Code, both parties agree to renew it for an additional fiscal year with the insertion of revised Exhibits A, E, F, and G for FY 2020.